NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/trt/README.md

 1. Downloads checkpoints and builds a TensorRT engine if it does not already exist.

-2. Runs 1 warm-up iteration then runs inference for 100 iterations for each batch size specified in the script, selecting the profile best for each size.
+2. Run the inference benchmark, which performs a sweep across batch sizes (1-128) and sequence lengths (128, 384).
+In each configuration, 1 warm-up iteration is followed by 200 runs to measure and report the BERT inference latencies.

 **Note:** The time measurements do not include the time required to copy inputs to the device and copy outputs to the host.